 - 1. If a player becomes injured and requires immediate attention, the officials will suspend play to allow medical treatment. - 2.
-If the injured player is unable to continue play, they are replaced by the first player in the queue. - 3.
-To restore the correct number of players, a substitute is then allowed to enter the game, placing themselves at the end of the queue.
-If there were no players in the queue (including the injured player), the substitute is allowed to enter the court directly.

-- 4. In mixed competitions, the substitute must be of the same gender of the injured player and in queue order. - 5.
+If the injured player is unable to continue play, they can be substituted.
+The substitute player must place themselves at the end of the queue. - 3.
+In mixed competitions, the substitute player must be of the same gender as the injured player. - 4.
+Then, if the injured player who is unable to continue was a live player, they are replaced in play by the first player of the same gender in the queue. - 5.
 If medical care or treatment is administered in a reasonably short length of time, in the officials judgement, and the player is not at risk to themselves or others, the individual may remain in the set. - 6.
 Anyone leaving the game due to injury may not re-enter until the start of the next set at the discretion of the officials. - 7.
 The official may order a substitution of an injured player, should that player present an unreasonable risk to themselves and/or other players.
 Special attention should be given to players, who have received any trauma to the head. - 8.
 In case of participants bleeding, or being discovered to have blood on their uniform, they cannot participate any further in the game until treatment has been administered and there is no blood clearly visible on the person and their clothing. - 9.
 Any possible injured player should be brought outside of the playing area to a treated. - 10.
 Uniform rule violations will not be enforced if a uniform change is required due to a blood injury. - 11.
-For players under 18, teams must adhere to safeguarding policies as specified in the event / league / tournament policies with regards to injury.
+For players under 18, teams must adhere to safeguarding policies as specified in the event / league / tournament policies with regards to injury. - 12.
+If at any point during the course of the game, the referee suspects a player could have suffered a concussion, they must suspend the game and check on the player.
+If the player definitely shows signs of concussion, they must be removed from the playing area and replaced.
+Otherwise, the referee may still offer to the team to replace the player. - 13.
+If a player is taken out of a game because of a concussion, they should be treated according to the relevant concussion guidelines and may not return to the game or play for the remainder of the day until cleared by a medical professional on duty.